LukeChemeriov/CNG/README.md

 Hope it helps you :)

+### What do I usually do
-Btw, the reason I can do it so fast is because I have [Hypercalculia](https://en.wikipedia.org/wiki/Hypercalculia)
+The reason I can do it so fast is because I have [Hypercalculia](https://en.wikipedia.org/wiki/Hypercalculia)